Updated March 2025 · 5 min read · By Travis Cook

 Best and Worst States for Take-Home Pay in 2025

-Your state of residence has a direct impact on your paycheck.
-On a $75,000 salary, the difference between the best and worst states can be over $4,000 per year.
+Where you live changes your paycheck more than most people realize.
+On a $75,000 salary, the gap between the best and worst states is over $4,000/year.
 Some states take nothing from your paycheck in state income taxes, while others claim more than 7% of your gross earnings.

-We calculated take-home pay for a single filer earning $75,000 annually across all 50 states and Washington DC, accounting for 2025 federal tax brackets, state income tax rates, Social Security, and Medicare.
-Here is how every state stacks up.
+We ran the numbers for a single filer at $75,000 across all 50 states and DC, using 2025 federal brackets, state income tax rates, Social Security, and Medicare.
+Here's how every state stacks up.

 The 9 States With No Income Tax